irrdnet/irrd/docs/users/database-changes.rst

 Object templates
 ----------------

-The ``-t`` query can be used to get the object template for a particular object class.
+You can use the ``-t`` query to get the object template for a particular object class.
 This includes which attributes are permitted, which are mandatory, look-up keys, primary keys and references to other objects.